sergio-balanda/merge/README.md

 # merge
---current branch, new branch, commit and push
+** current branch, new branch, commit and push
+** commit new branch